GoogleChrome/ip-protection/Masked-Domain-List.md

 mkt9862.com                                      | Acoustic                                                       | Not Impacted By Script Blocking
 mkt9923.com                                      | Acoustic                                                       | Not Impacted By Script Blocking
 mkt9942.com                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages01.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages02.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages03.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages04.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
 pages05.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages06.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages07.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages08.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
+pages09.net                                      | Acoustic                                                       | Not Impacted By Script Blocking
 silverpop.com                                    | Acoustic                                                       | Not Impacted By Script Blocking
 vtrenz.net                                       | Acoustic                                                       | Not Impacted By Script Blocking
 acquisio.com                                     | Acquisio                                                       | Not Impacted By Script Blocking